Sedentaryshreya/spam-detector/README.md

 👩‍💻 Author

-Your Name
+Shreya Gautam

-B.Tech — Computer Science & Engineering
+B.Tech — Computer Science & Engineering(AI/ML)
-⭐ If You Like This Project
 If you found this project useful or interesting, consider giving the repository a ⭐ on GitHub!